What is working tax credit?

-If you work a certain number of hours a week and have an income below a certain level, you could get up to £1,960 a year in working tax credit - plus an extra £1,000 as part of the government's measures to ease the financial effects of the coronavirus epidemic.
+If you work a certain number of hours a week and have an income below a certain level, you could get up to £1,995 in 2020-21 in working tax credit - plus an extra £1,000 as part of the government's measures to ease the financial effects of the coronavirus epidemic.

 There are a number of extra elements that you might also be able to claim, but they depend on your circumstances.
 We’ll explain what the extra elements are, and who they apply to, later.

 You can get working tax credit whether you're employed or self-employed – you just need to be working in some way.

 The table below shows the different working tax credit elements and how much each element is worth in 2020-21.